The Difference Between Supporting People and Carrying Them

 At first, it looks like dedication.
 Over time, it feels different.

-Supporting People Doesn't Mean Disappearing Yourself
+Supporting People Does Not Mean Disappearing Yourself

 It sounds like: